cloudeteer/terraform-azurerm-mssql-vm/README.md

 ### <a name="input_tags_virtual_machine"></a> [tags\_virtual\_machine](#input\_tags\_virtual\_machine)

-Description: A mapping of tags which should be assigned to the Virtual Machine.
-This map will be merged with `tags`.
+Description: A mapping of tags to assign specifically to the Virtual Machine resource.
+These tags will be merged with the `tags` variable.

+**NOTE**: By default, this module adds the tag `tags_virtual_machine` with a value of `95` to the Virtual Machine.
+You can override this default by specifying the `tags_virtual_machine` key in this variable.

 Type: `map(string)`